 Atocha emeralds

 Throughout the search, Mel had often mentioned a mysterious document he had read, written by one of the Atocha’s survivors.
-According to the document, the survivor had helped an Admiral smuggle 70 lbs of the world’s finest Colombian emeralds onto the ship.

 It was never clear where Mel had read this, but he was absolutely sure that there was more to the Atocha’s treasure than just gold and silver.